 Oral dental surgery is routine, and in the hands of an expert dentist like Dr. Friedman, safe and effective.
 It can relieve dental problems that otherwise will continue to cause you pain and discomfort.
-That’s why you need to call our Lincroft, NJ dental office today at 732-352-3903 and schedule a consultation.
+That’s why you need to call Lincroft’s best oral surgeon today at 732-352-3903 and schedule a consultation.

 Oral surgery is not something Dr. Friedman takes lightly.
 Whenever possible, you’ll receive a non-surgical fix.
 For example, most cavities can be repaired with fillings or dental crowns.
 If those cavities get too big, neither will work and the tooth must be removed with oral surgery.

 Other situations where you might need oral surgery include:

 - You have an infection inside a tooth causing a bad toothache.

 - A tooth is too damaged and needs to come out.